holden-netrist/testcafe-example/README.md

 2. **Concurrency**: TestCafe supports concurrent test execution out-of-the-box.
 You can run tests in multiple browsers simultaneously.

-3. **Cross-browser Support**: TestCafe works in various browsers, including Chrome, Firefox, Safari, and Internet Explorer 11, without additional plugins.
+3. **Cross-browser Support**: TestCafe works in various browsers, including Chrome, Firefox, Safari, and Edge without additional plugins.

 4. **Integrated Test Runner**: TestCafe provides its own test runner, so you don’t need a separate tool like Mocha or Jasmine.